 Purchasing Coffee

 You can purchase coffee from the plantation and if you want to bring back coffee for souvenirs, I highly recommend buying it there.
-It is fresher and cheaper and you can’t get Doka in the supermarket.
+It is fresher and cheaper as you cannot readily find Doka Coffee at supermarkets outside the plantation.

 Doka Coffee Tour Review